-3.1.
-A key highlight from this year in the work of the MSAB as a partnership was our engagement with people with lived experience, through working with the daughters of SK 'Sandra' who was the subject of a SAR published last year.
+- 3.1.
+A key highlight from this year in the work of the MSAB as a partnership was our engagement with people who have lived experience of safeguarding through working with the daughters of SK 'Sandra' who was the subject of a SAR published last year.
 Sharing their experiences of caring for their mother - as well as her experience of engaging with services - has been invaluable in giving a voice to SK as a person and identifying areas of learning and improvements for future.
-They have continued to work with us over the year 2023-24 and demonstrated the immense value of hearing from people with lived experience to strengthen safeguarding practice.
+They have continued to work with us over the year 2023-24 and demonstrated the immense value of hearing from people with lived experience to strengthen safeguarding practice. - 3.2.

-- 3.2.
 The successful launch of a Community Adult Safeguarding Champions Network last year was an additional highlight and an important step forward for the MSAB in strengthening connections with the wider community in Merton.
 This group is made up of representatives from local organisations and the wider community and meets regularly with the aim of raising awareness of safeguarding adults, sharing key messages, and building insight into key safeguarding issues for local communities across Merton. - 3.3.
 During 2022-23, the MSAB received 3 Safeguarding Adults Review (SAR) referrals over the course of the year which were considered by the SAR Subgroup.
 1 SAR was published in this reporting period 'Annabel'.
 Safeguarding Adults Reviews are carried out when an adult with care and support needs dies and there are concerns about abuse and neglect or how agencies have worked together.
-The focus of these reviews is on learning, not blame so that actions can be identified to improve how the system work in future and better safeguard individuals. - 3.4.
+The focus of these reviews is on learning, not blame so that actions can be identified to improve how the system work in future and better safeguard individuals.

+- 3.4.
 Further detail on this SAR ('Annabel') is included in the report and work is underway to implement these actions.
-Members of the Health and Wellbeing Board may wish to read more information on SARs, recent reviews and learning briefings on the MSAB website. - 3.5.
+Members of Healthier Communities Scrutiny may wish to read more information on SARs, recent reviews and learning briefings on the MSAB website. - 3.5.
 Merton continues to have a good track record on Making Safeguarding Person with 95% of enquiries concluded in 2022/23 where a person's preferred outcomes were fully or partially met and risk reduced in over 93 % of cases.
 The Annual report also includes analysis of safeguarding data for 2022-23 including more detailed ethnicity analysis of safeguarding concerns and enquiries.
 Further work is being carried out through the MSAB Performance and Quality subgroup to develop multi-agency safeguarding data for the Board's assurance. - 3.6.
 The report includes detail about training and multi-agency learning sessions over the course of the year.
-Members of the Health and Wellbeing Board are reminded that Level 1 Safeguarding Adults Training is available on the MSAB website which can be accessed by all agencies, Members, and the wider community. - 3.7.
-The commitments for the following year (the current financial period 2023 24) are set out in the report and progress on these will be reported in next year's annual report.
+Level 1 Safeguarding Adults Training is available on the MSAB website which can be accessed by all agencies, Members, and the wider community.
+This training covers awareness of adult safeguarding, recognising signs of abuse and neglect and what steps to take. - 3.7.
+The commitments for the following year (the current financial period 2023 24) are set out in the report and progress on these will be reported in next year's annual report for 2023/24. - 3.8.
 The current strategic plan runs from 2021 2024 so work will be undertaken by the MSAB to set a new strategic plan for the following four years to further our work as a partnership and provide assurance of effective safeguarding arrangements in Merton.